Kirouane-Ayoub/Anime-StyleGAN-Generator/README.md

 - **Dataset Size**: The model's quality is influenced by the size and diversity of the dataset used for fine-tuning.
 Limited data may result in overfitting and less variability in generated images.
 - **Style Constraints**: While the model excels at generating anime-style images, it may struggle with specific, less common anime art styles.
 It may not always capture the nuances of highly unique or niche styles.
 - **Training Time**: Training a StyleGAN model, even with transfer learning, can be computationally intensive and time-consuming.
 Fine-tuning from scratch may require extensive computational resources.
-- **Dependency on Pretrained Model**: The model's performance relies on the quality and relevance of the pretrained anime face model from Danbooru Portraits.
-Any limitations in the pretrained model may transfer to your fine-tuned model.
+- **Dependency on Pretrained Model**: The model's performance relies on the quality and relevance of the pre-trained anime face model from Danbooru Portraits.
+Any limitations in the pre-trained model may transfer to your fine-tuned model.
 - **Artistic Subjectivity**: Generating art is subjective, and the model's output may not always align with the creator's vision.
 It may require additional post-processing or manual adjustments to achieve the desired result.
 - **Ethical Considerations**: As with any AI model, it's essential to use it responsibly and ethically, respecting copyright and privacy concerns when generating and sharing images.
 ## Usage